dhirajgagrai/linux-kernel-dev-setup/README.md

 ## Introduction

 This repository serves as a guide to set up a development environment in MacOS for working on the Linux kernel.
 It includes essential tools, configurations, and best practices to make the workflow efficient.
-Please note that my primary working machine is an M2 MacBook Air.
+Please note that my primary working machine is an M2 MacBook Air and we building for `x86-64` target.

 My username inside the Linux system is `maoth`.
 You can change this inside the Dockerfile provided above by replacing all instances of `maoth` with the username you want to use.